 While the system will automatically disposition certain calls, such as not in service or busy numbers, for live answers the agent will have control.
 At the end of their call an agent will pick out a disposition or status for a call – a statement about how the call ended.
 While the Cloud Contact Center comes with preset dispositions, they can be customized, changed, or added by a manager for relevancy to your business.
 The importance of setting up relevant dispositions is to better aid and organize your agents.
 Dispositions can be used to track what to do with a customer.
 Has a sale been made?
 Does the client need a callback?
 Should you add that number to your internal do not call list?
 All of those questions can be answered easily with dispositions.
 Dispositions can be changed under the System Statuses menu or our support team will be glad to assist.

-The Parrot gives you the ability to create custom fields or forms in the phone dialer software.
+The Parrot gives you the ability to create custom fields or forms in the cloud calling solutions.
 If you need an agent to gather info separately when in a call, you can create a custom form for the agent to fill out and submit while they are on the phone.
 That form can then be emailed to a manager.
 This can include custom fields, drop downs, radio buttons, and text boxes.
 Custom forms can be found on the “Form” tab of the agent interface.
 Once a Custom Field is created for a List, that field will be visible on the lead loading page for that List.
 Use the “Copy Custom Fields” to easily copy created fields to new lists.
 Custom forms can not be used to filter leads.

 Parrot comes with several pre-fabricated reports such as: the Real Time Main Report, Outbound & Inbound reports, and Agent Performance Detail reports.
 However these reports may not fit the needs of your company.
 Call center tracking’s relevancy is dependent on what you choose to track.
 Our programmers can coordinate with you to develop reports custom-tailored to your business to show the statistics that are important to you.
 There may be a development charge for this depending on the time and scope of the project.